-Led ByBoundless Way Zen Westchester, a part of Boundless Way Zen, is led by Dharma Teacher, Rev. Meredith Hotetsu Garmon, who is also the minister of the Community Unitarian Universalist Congregation at White Plains.
+Led ByBoundless Way Zen Westchester, a part of Boundless Way Zen, is led by Assistant Teacher, Rev. Meredith Hotetsu Garmon, who is also the minister of the Community Unitarian Universalist Congregation at White Plains.
 A former philosophy professor, Meredith has been a Buddhist student and practitioner since 2001 and a Unitarian Universalist minister since 2004.

 Matsuoka lineage) for six months, and then with Sidney Musai Walter (White Plum school) for one year.